Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Related Work

 \subsection{Memorization in Language Models}

 Previous work that explores to which extent LMs have memorized their training data approach the phenomenon with two different viewpoints.
 Some work view memorization of LMs simply as a threat to individual privacy~\citep{carlini2021extracting, carlini2022quantifying, jagielski2022measuring} and utilize metrics that quantify how much the LMs are susceptible to adversarial attacks.
 These metrics are mostly dependent on the specific types of attacks such as the membership inference attack~\citep{shokri2017membership} and measure the privacy risks of LMs by quantifying the success rate of these attacks.
+In our work, we instead focus on more \textit{targeted} extraction attacks.

 Another line of work simply quantifies how much \textit{knowledge} is accumulated and forgotten during pretraining by extracting relational knowledge about the world~\citep{petroni2019language, lazaridou2021mind, jang2022towards, jang2022temporalwiki}.
 This line of work does not view memorization as a negative trait, but as a positive one that can be leveraged to extract world knowledge from its implicit parameters and perform knowledge-intensive tasks such as question answering or training knowledgeable conversation agents.